 If you enjoy working with computers and solving problems, then a career in network engineering could be a good fit.
 Here are some tips for starting your career in the field.

 Network engineers often have several years of experience working with IT systems.
-To gain relevant experience and build your technical skills, consider starting with an entry-level role in IT support, systems administration, or desktop support, and then apply to network engineering jobs.
+To gain relevant experience and build your technical skills, consider starting with an entry-level role in IT.
+Examples include systems administration roles and desktop support.

 Read more: 5 Cloud Certifications to Start Your Cloud Career

-It’s not always necessary that you know how to code to work as a network engineer, but learning a programming language or two can sometimes help you be more effective.
-Different organizations have different preferences for programming languages, but popular ones to consider include Python, Perl, Bash, or Golang.
+It’s not always necessary that you know how to code to work as a network engineer.
+However, knowing certain programming languages can help you become a stronger candidate and perform your job more effectively.
+Different organizations have different preferences for programming languages, but popular ones to consider include Python, Perl, Bash, and Golang.

 Read more: What Are Scripting Languages?
 (And Why Should I Learn One)